ndalezios/my_helpers/README.md

   * add user "demo" to group
   * remove user "demo" from group
   * delete group
+  * create a new role
+  * add role to user "demo"
+  * remove role from user "demo"
+  * delete role
+  * create a new user
+  * disable user
+  * delete user
 * Nova project

 and produces CADF event (view syslog)